 Using a Lease or a Power Purchase Agreement (PPA) is like switching to a clean utility with a controlled energy price for 20 years.
-This makes it more affordable to declare freedom from your monopolistic utility and stop paying more for your power, year and in year out.
+This makes it more affordable to declare freedom from your monopolistic utility and stop paying more for your power, every year.

 A Lease/PPA may be a great option for property owners who:

 With a lease/PPA arrangement, you, the property owner, do not own the solar power system.
 Instead, you lease the solar panels and other equipment placed on your roof and use the energy generated, but the system is owned by another party.